alibaba/GraphScope/docs/interactive_engine/dev_and_test.md

 ### Manually Starting the GIE Services
 The end-to-end integration test mentioned above involves initiating the GIE services of a `frontend` to send Gremlin queries, and an `executor` (with vineyard) to execute those queries.
 The subsequent instructions outline the process of individually starting the `frontend` and `executor` to facilitate a more in-depth exploration of the engine.

 1. First, make sure that a vineyard service is already running and a graph has been successfully loaded.
-Let's assume the object ID of the graph is `7541917260097168`.
+Once the graph is successfully loaded into vineyard, you will obtain an `<v6d_object_id>` for accessing the graph data.

 In case that you have no idea of how to start a vineyard store, we instruct you to start a vineyard store that has manages a [modern graph](https://tinkerpop.apache.org/docs/3.6.2/tutorials/getting-started/).